 There are 3 basic pillars to follow: Neutralize, Simultaneous Attack and Defense and Attacking Vulnerabilities.
-Most of the techniques in Krav Maga are meant to move weapons away or disable it altogether to lessen the risk of getting hurt.
+Most of the techniques in Krav Maga are meant to move weapons away or disable it all together to lessen the risk of getting hurt.
 Then, you’ll learn how to meld both attack and defense in one quick move to surprise and debilitate the attacker.
-Vulnerabilities in the human anatomy are targeted- the neck, groin, throat and eyes become fair game.
+Vulnerabilities in the human anatomy are targeted- the neck, groin, throat, and eyes become fair game.
 Much like street fighting, there’s no etiquette or rules of engagement in a life or death situation.
 Survival is a priority and you use everything to get the edge.

 The only downside to being taught Krav Maga is that it may not be the same one that’s taught by the true experts.
 There are hardcore versions and “lite” versions that are more boxercise than Krav Maga.
 No self-defense list should be without Krav Maga- it’s that good!
 You’ll learn how to disarm a man with a threatening knife or a gunman in just a second.
-There’s striking techniques and grappling techniques that round out the things you can learn from the discipline.
+There are striking techniques and grappling techniques that round out the things you can learn from the discipline.
 Once you learn Krav Maga you’ll stand a greater chance at survival than doing nothing.

 Useful for 2 or more attackers?
 Rating 4/5.
 You can do it if you’re quick and precise in your movements.
 The plus side is that you’ll have the training and the reflexes to think ahead and counter every move.